 My 10 favourite spiritual books: Witchcraft – The History and Mythology by Richard Marshall

 This pictorial account of the role of the wise woman throughout history and her place in society through the ages.
 This tome impacted me profoundly at 22 years of age.
 I found it in my university library.
 It’s pages encompass sorcerers, legends and fairies through to the fore-runners of the New Age movement (Madam Blavatsky et al).
-It’s a somewhat academic collection of stories, facts and historical episodes puts into perspective how relatively fortunate women are today.
-The grim accounts of the Burning Years and Salem trials in Europe and America send chills: hundreds of thousands – perhaps millions – of women killed and ordinary people terrorised by the ruling elites.
-Though female healers and spiritualists still may be treated with disdain and written-off as being woo-woo unicorn-chasers by the skeptics, at least we are no longer burnt or drowned for being ourselves!
+It’s a somewhat academic collection of stories, facts and historical episodes, brought to life by original illustrations, that puts into perspective how fortunate female healers are today.
+The grim accounts of the Burning Years and Salem trials in Europe and America send chills: hundreds of thousands – perhaps millions – of women killed and ordinary people terrorised by the Church and ruling elites.
+Though we spiritualists still may be treated with disdain, and written-off as being woo-woo unicorn-chasers, by the skeptics, at least we are no longer burnt or drowned for being ourselves!

 Get this book if: You are interested to learn more about your lineage as a Western spiritual woman.

 Don’t get this book if: You find academia boring, or prefer to read modern day Spirituality-Lite™ for the masses.